nlecoufl/limit-order-binance/README.md

     API_KEY = 'YOUR_PUBLIC_KEY'
     SECRET_KEY = 'YOUR_PRIVATE_KEY'
 ## Main
 You can run this main if you want to display all the functions.
-We commented createOrder and cancelOrder because it doesn't work (we don't have fund).
+We commented createOrder and cancelOrder because it doesn't work since you need fund to make it run.

 **WARNING:** If you rerun main() a second time, the console will display that the table already exists.
 Just comment 'con = sqlConnection()' and 'createCandleTable(con,"BTCUSDT","5m")' and 'createTradeTable(con,"BTCUSDT")' to avoid this.